dangerfarms/newcomers-guide/section-2/2-Workflow/README.md

 > **Note** **The last thing we want is to discourage you from asking questions**.
 However the gluers need to get on with our own development tasks, too.

+#### Asking for help

+When you are asking about an error, always include:

+1) The task and the project you are working on.
+2) The command you were running.
+If it is a failing test, then the test code.
+3) The exact output causing the headache.

+This saves time for everyone.

 ### Commit message syntax
 Your commit messages should be in the imperative form (as if you are telling git what to do) and be capitalised.